AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/manage-disk-space.md

 +----------------+-----------------+--------+
 ```

-All the mounts share the same disk.
+All the mounts share a disk.
 You can check disk space usage for mounts using the `magento-cloud` CLI.

 **To check approximate disk space usage for mounts:**